ishanpeshkar/Adobe-India-Hackathon-Round-2/Challenge - 1(a)/ReadMe1.md

 ## 📜 License

-This project is developed for the *Adobe India Hackathon 2025* competition.
+This project is developed for the **Adobe India Hackathon 2025** competition.

 ---

-### ⚠ *Important Notice*
+### ⚠️ **Important Notice**

-This is a competitive hackathon submission.
-The solution operates completely offline and meets all specified performance constraints for Challenge 1A.
+*This is a competitive hackathon submission.
+The solution operates completely offline and meets all specified performance constraints for Challenge 1A.*

 ---